Best Protection for Porches & Lanais

 On a 20-foot porch opening, a hurricane screen is the only practical answer.
 Accordion shutters at that span would require a heavy center post.
 Rolldowns would need two separate systems.
 Storm panels would require multiple heavy sections carried and slotted under pressure.

-The Alutech United screen system drops at the touch of a button and latches at the bottom in seconds — one person, one motion, done.
+The Alutech United StormTex screen system drops at the touch of a button and latches at the bottom in seconds — one person, one motion, done.
+The system can even be controlled remotely by cell phone, so you can deploy screens before you arrive at the property.
 For homeowners with large covered porches who want whole-home storm coverage, screens on the porch combined with accordion or rolldown shutters on the windows is the most complete and practical solution we offer.

-The Aramid fiber fabric is engineered for coastal salt-air environments.
+The Aramid fiber fabric is engineered for coastal salt-air environments and you can go years without maintenance.
 We back every installation with our full service commitment.
 See the Maintenance Guide for screen-specific care.

 Product Ratings